HELP My Etsy Listing Stopped Selling — What Should I Do?

 Your ideal customer is a representation of who your potential buyers are.
 It is a mix of demographics (are they women? men?
 25 years old?
 50+?, where do they live?, etc.) and psychographics (what they like, don’t like, are trying to accomplish, etc.).

-It is crazy important because it will shape your products and collections, your pricing, your marketing strategy, the look of your online shop, and much more.
+Your ideal customer will shape your products and collections, your pricing, your marketing strategy, the look of your online shop, and much more.

 Most importantly, it will help you know exactly how to reach out to your customers, how to market your products to them and how to position yourself in the marketplace.

-Not only it helps you become clear on what your business is all about, but it also helps your customers identify your core values which is a must if you want to have raving fans and repeat customers that will work at promoting your shop for you.
+Writing it helps you clarify your goals and define what makes your business unique.
+Your mission statement also helps your customers identify your core values, which is a must if you want to have raving fans promoting your shop online and repeat customers coming back to buy more.

 You can work at building a better, stronger brand identity once your shop is up and running, but you do need to have some basics covered when you launch.
 This is so your shop visitors can recognize and remember you, but also to create a consistent and visually appealing experience for people browsing your shop.

 Quick tip: Text-only logos are by far the best choice to keep things elegant and professional if you’re not a professional designer.
 They are also really quick and easy to create.
-Not mentioning free (or dirty cheap if you decide top pay for a font).
-So don’t think that you need to have a pro designing your logo right now or that you need to spend hours doing it yourself.
-It does matter, but it can also wait.
+Not mentioning free (or dirt cheap if you decide to pay for a font).

-Same goes for your color palette.
+The same goes for your color palette.
 You can make adjustments to it later but you will need a few colors to start building your store/website.

 Pick a few colors and decide which one will be your accent color: the one you will use for your buttons, titles, call to action, etc.

-It doesn’t matter how many products you will have when you first open your shop.
-You read and hear people saying “you need at least 10!”
-“You need like 50!”.
-But let me be clear: That’s horsepoop.
-It doesn’t matter how many products you have when you open your shop.
-Done is better than perfect, you can add some later.
-Also, I find this would be a very different number for someone selling jewelry than for someone selling say… handmade dog beds!
+Also, I find this would be a very different number for someone selling jewelry than for someone selling say… handmade dog beds.
 So let’s not care too much about the number of products you have listed, but rather make sure that:

 If you want to launch and grow a profitable online store… you need to price for profit.

-Make sure you didn’t just throw a number down on paper because your competition is selling at that price, or because you’ve heard people say that’s what they would pay.
+You don’t want to just throw a number down on paper because your competition is selling at that price, or because you’ve heard people say that’s what they would pay.

 You also need to decide on a profit rate that is fair for your customers and for yourself and a good reflection of your product’s value.